 - 1/3 cup balsamic vinegar

 - 1 tbsp sriracha, or to taste

-- 1 1/4 lb stir-fry beef or skirt steak, cut into strips
+- 1.25 lb flank steak, cut into thin strips

-In a large frying pan (or wok), add 1-2 tsp olive oil, coat the pan, and heat on high until oil just begins to smoke.
-Add meat in an even layer and cook until browned, flipping as necessary to ensure even browning.
-Once meat is cooked, remove from pan and add about 1-2 tsp of additional olive oil to the frying pan.
+- Add 1-2 tsp of oil to a large pan set over medium-high heat and swirl it around to coat the bottom evenly.
+Add the meat in an even layer and cook until browned, flipping as needed to ensure even cooking.
+Once meat is cooked, remove it from pan. and add about 1-2 tsp of additional olive oil to the frying pan.
 Add vegetables and stir fry for 4-5 minutes, or until vegetables are cooked and crisp.